All children from Year 3-6 have fun learning French through games, drama and song.

 Year Four learn about different fruits during the Spring term.
 They play card games, practise speaking and listening with their partner or group and create role plays “At the grocer’s” to buy different fruit.

-Year 4 revise how to say their name and age, as well as learning to say where they live.
+Year 4 revise vocabulary and phrases from Year 3, to commit to long term memory through over-learning,, as well as learning to say where they live.

 Year Five learn about the rooms in the house.
 They also read the story “Au Magasin Des Animaux” (At the Pet Shop), revising animals and sorting them into masculine and feminine groups.
 They also begin to create their own versions of the story.

 Year Five learn about clothes.
 They create verbal and written phrases about clothes they wear for school and clothes they wear during the winter or summer.
 They use adjectives to describe the colour of their clothes and learn how masculine and feminine nouns determine which adjective to use.